At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 There are three groups of main symptoms that determine the severity of the condition:

-• vegetative-vascular changes: nausea and vomiting, headache and dizziness, palpitations, pain in the heart area, increased pressure;
+• vegetative-vascular changes: nausea and vomiting, headache and dizziness, palpitations, pain in the heart, increased blood pressure;

-• metabolic disorders: breast enlargement, swelling, bloating, thirst and shortness of breath, itching, chills, fever, pain in the lower abdomen.
+• metabolic disorders: enlarged mammary glands, swelling, bloating, thirst and shortness of breath, itching, chills, increased body temperature, pain in the lower abdomen.

-An aggravating factor in the course of PMS is depression.
-With her, women feel more pain and other unpleasant sensations, which can smoothly turn into painful menstruation and migraines.
+An aggravating factor in PMS is depression.
+With it, women feel more pain and other unpleasant sensations, which can gradually turn into painful menstruation and migraines.

 Forms of premenstrual syndrome